-•Who can speak for the agency.

-•Importance of and methods for verifying the accuracy of the information.

-•Complete understanding of all regulations governing privacy and security.

-•Compliance with agency policy and state regulations.

-•Guidelines for informing administrators of information releases.
+- •Who can speak for the agency. - •Importance of and methods for verifying the accuracy of the information. - •Complete understanding of all regulations governing privacy and security. - •Compliance with agency policy and state regulations. - •Guidelines for informing administrators of information releases.

 Realizing the potential for miscommunication and the serious consequences of it, several correctional agencies have delegated certain critical information functions to specific offices or individuals.
-Legislative liaison and media contact are the most comtions.
+Legislative liaison and media contact are the most comphone requests from the media may be monly recognized communications positions.
 Of the 17 agencies visited, approxinor's office or the legislature often merit mately 60 percent had identified public information officers and approximately 25 percent had the position of legislative liaison.
-The California Department of Corrections, Virginia Department of Corrections, and the Federal Bureau of Prisons have both positions (Congressional liaison in the cy has a full-time legislative liaison may be partly a function of the calendar of the state legislature.
+The California Department of Corrections, Virginia Department of Corrections, and the Federal Bureau of Prisons have both positions (Congressional liaison in the rectional agencies; however, there is also a case of the latter).
+Whether or not an agency has a full-time legislative liaison may be partly a function of the calendar of the state legislature.
 If the legislature meets for a specified number of days every other year, a full-time liaison position may not be justified.
-Other agencies may have specified certain individuals to be responsible for those functions when the need arises, but, their researcher, administrative assistant, etc.
+Other agencies may have specified certain individuals to be responsible for those functions when the need arises, but, their is in some way inconsistent with its goals. usual position within the agency may be researcher, administrative assistant, etc.